INDIVIDUAL HERBS

 Shi Gao

-Dry cough due to Dryness and Heat injuring the Lungs
+A dry cough due to Dryness and Heat injuring the Lungs.

-Cough, thirst and wheezing due to Excess with Lung Heat
+Coughing, thirst and wheezing due to Excess with Lung Heat.

 Fr.
 Perillae